Family Purge Documentation

 Family list

-The list is filtered to families Revit can actually open:
+The list is filtered to families Revit can actually open - in-place and system families are excluded, and rare orphans without a category are skipped.

 Each row shows the family name, category, type count, and instance count.
 A search box at the top filters by name as you type.